AmanChauhan29/MERN-TRAINING/README.md

 # MERN-TRAINING
-this is the trainin provided by ------
+this is the training provided by ------